kevcodez/kevcodez-blog/docs/posts/2020-02-02-alerting-kibana-uptime/README.md

 Our alert will do the following:

-Check every minute, if they have been atleast two failed pings for each service we are monitoring.
+Check every minute, if atleast two failed pings occured for each service we are monitoring.
-If two pings failed for one system, we want to alert them via Slack.
+If two pings failed for one service, we want to get an alert via Slack.

 First, the complete example, which we'll break down afterwards